-Whether it’s been speaking one on one, observing GrownUps groups around the country or from the countless surveys and research conducted via the site, this has taught me that if you think anyone aged 50+ is old, past their use by date or is simply boring, consider that we take the view that 50 is only halfway and there is a heck of a lot of life left we hope.
+Whether it was speaking one on one, observing GrownUps groups around the country or from the countless surveys and research conducted via the site, this has taught me that if you think anyone aged 50+ is old, past their use by date or is simply boring, consider that we take the view that 50 is only halfway and there is a heck of a lot of life left we hope.
 Just think about those that you know aged 50 and over or indeed yourself.
 However sure, at the same time, we must recognise that not everyone is fortunate.

 In general however, forget 70 being the new 50.
 70 is whatever you want it to feel like when you’re 70!